When you enter Friendship House, you feel like you’ve arrived in a friendly environment, and that’s not about the furniture or the light.

 Let’s make others happy – by offering them unique experiences.

-We aim to preserve Romanian traditions and culture and to be a landmark in Transylvania and the world.
+We aim to preserve Romanian traditions and culture and to be a benchmark in Transylvania and around the world.

 Premium services – positivity, kindness, creativity, and respect.